Bondo-it/codetest/README.md

 Using any external library is allowed, the same goes for old code in your repository.
 Utilizing external libraries does have to be utilized for a good reason though.

 ## Surggestions to the test

+### Improve code quality and implament SOLID
+You can reimplament current functionality using solid principles, DI and interfaces.

+### Upgrade to dotnet 3.1
+You can upgrade to latest dotnet framework s
 ### CRUD
 A surggestion to this test is to create the frontend that utilizes all the CRUD operations in the api controller (ADD, DELETE, EDIT).